bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-hello-world/index.md

     [1] "hello world"

 Recall that Bacalhau does now provide any external connectivity whilst running a job.
 So you must place the script in a container or, as shown below, upload the script to IPFS for long term storage.
-Check out the [data ingestion documentation](../../data-ingestion/index.md) for more information on how to upload data to IPFS.
+Check out the data ingestion documentation for more information on how to upload data to public storage.

 We've already uploaded the script to IPFS and the CID is: `QmVHSWhAL7fNkRiHfoEJGeMYjaYZUsKHvix7L54SptR8ie`.
 You can look at this by browsing to one of the HTTP IPFS proxies like [ipfs.io](https://cloudflare-ipfs.com/ipfs/QmVHSWhAL7fNkRiHfoEJGeMYjaYZUsKHvix7L54SptR8ie/) or [w3s.link](https://w3s.link/ipfs/QmVHSWhAL7fNkRiHfoEJGeMYjaYZUsKHvix7L54SptR8ie).